raphasampaio/Holidays.jl/README.md

 ## Introduction

-Holidays.jl is a Julia package that provides a simple and efficient way to check whether a given date is a holiday in specific countries.
-The package allows you to determine both national and regional holidays, making it an ideal tool for applications that need to account for date-sensitive events.
+Holidays.jl is a lightweight Julia package designed for determining whether a specific date is a public holiday in a variety of countries.
+The package supports checking national and regional holidays, making it a perfect fit for applications that require accurate date-based calculations.

-## Supported Countries
+## Currently Supported Countries

 - Brazil (including states)
 - Germany (including states)